VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/life_cycle.md

 One of the main responsibilities of Bioinformaticians within a diagnostic setting involves the development and maintenance of software used in diagnostic processes.
 Because ISO-15189 does not cover software development, it is essential that inhouse software is created and maintained in accordance with recognized harmonized standards, such as IEC-62304.
 The IEC-62304 description of the software development life cycle (SDLC) is consistent with the practices in most software-centric entities.

 ## 1.2 Software Development Life Cycle
 SDLC processes that are commonly used include planning, requirements, architectural design, development, testing, deployment and maintenance.
-Bioinformatics software development within a ISO-15189 certified genetics laboratory shall establish documented guidelines that cover all SDLC stages.
+Laboratories shall establish documented guidelines that cover all SDLC stages.

 ## 1.2.1 Planning
 Planning entails developing a comprehensive software development plan.
 This includes brainstorming the initial ideas, ideation of the final goal, determining the necessary resources, creating a schedule and establishing achievable milestones.